aria-7553/discord-search/README.md

 ## Use it
 1. Click on the file you downloaded *(On macOS and Linux you might have to [make the file executable](https://support.apple.com/en-nz/guide/terminal/apdd100908f-06b3-4e63-8a87-32e71241bab4/2.11/mac/11.0))*
-2. It'll create the config file called `search-config.toml`, you can find how to edit it in the file
+2. It'll create the config file called `search-config.toml` where the app is *(If it isn't there, read the stuff in the window to see the errors)*
+3. Edit it with your text editor *(Notepad, TextEdit etc.)* *(Instructions are inside)*
 3. Go to [the application page](https://discord.com/developers/applications), select your bot and set the description.
 The `info` command will use that and the account that has that application
 4. Click on the file again to run it.
-It'll open in a terminal
+It'll open in a terminal, close it and the app shuts down

 ### How to build it (If you can't find your platform in [releases](/releases/latest))
 On Windows, this requires about 6GB of download, *because Microsoft..*